John Tempesta

 John Tempesta (born September 26, 1964) is an American drummer known for his work in hard rock and heavy metal.
-He has been a member of the Cult since 2006.
+He has been a member of British band the Cult since 2006.
+He is the brother of guitarist Mike Tempesta, with whom he has also worked together in several projects.

 Biography

 Previously, Tempesta played with several bands including Exodus, Testament and White Zombie.
 He worked with former White Zombie singer Rob Zombie as a solo artist and served as drum technician for Charlie Benante, drummer for the heavy metal band Anthrax earlier in his career.
 He is referenced in Anthrax's rendition of "Friggin' in the Riggin'" (from their 1989 EP Penikufesin), with lyrics about the band's crew members.
 Additionally he also played the role of the "Not Man" during Anthrax's early live shows footage of which can be seen in the "Antisocial" music video.

 In 1997 he had a brief tenure as the drummer for the band Prong before they disbanded later the same year.

 In 2000, he played drums on the song "Meat", from Tony Iommi's self-titled solo album.

 He played with the band Helmet in 2004–2005.